ai-cfia/louis-backend/README.md

 ## Overview

-This project contains the code for the backend of the louis project, tying the database to both louis-frontend and louis-backend
+This project contains the code for the backend of the louis project, serving as the server between louis-frontend and louis-db.

 For more information ou Louis, refer to: [https://github.com/ai-cfia/louis](Louis main documentation).